 - Configure application gateway to allow 401 responses as valid for the probes: Probe matching conditions.

 403 – Forbidden

 HTTP 403 Forbidden is presented when customers are utilizing WAF skus and have WAF configured in Prevention mode.
-If enabled WAF rulesets or custom deny WAF rules match the characteristics of an inbound request, the client will be presented a 403 forbidden response.
+If enabled WAF rulesets or custom deny WAF rules match the characteristics of an inbound request, the client is presented a 403 forbidden response.

 404 – Page not found

 An HTTP 404 response can be returned if a request is sent to an application gateway that is:

 - Without a hostname match defined in any multi-site listeners.